gabor-boros/questdb-stock-market-dashboard/README.md

-# Real-time stock streaming dashboard with QuestDB and Plotly
+# Real-time stock price dashboard using QuestDB, Python and Plotly

+## Why Plotly and Dash are useful for real-time applications

 If you're working with large amounts of data, efficiently storing raw information will be your first obstacle.
 The next challenge is to make sense of